 It’s also worth digging into your net promoter score.
 After all, if your customers aren’t happy with your products or service, then they are far less likely to act as advocates.
 Start measuring your store’s net promoter score with our free Shopify app.

 Common misconceptions around loyalty are that programs are complex to implement, and take time to manage.
 If this is an experience that resonates with you, then it’s time to revisit how your program is operating.
 Loyalty programs don’t need to be expensive or time-consuming.
 In fact, if they’re done right, they can even power other areas of your business.

 Ask yourself whether you are using your loyalty program in a silo, or whether it is a strategy that is working across your business.
 For example, are your customer service representatives empowered to award points to disgruntled customers?
 Are you adding loyalty information to post-purchase emails to encourage another purchase?
 Is your program working with your subscription business model to encourage more people to sign up to ongoing products?
 Consider what other areas of your business could be easily enhanced by loyalty program best practices, and build your own set of easy-to-use ecommerce tools that complement each other and make your time investment even more worthwhile.

 Look also at how you could be automating your loyalty tasks to save you time.
 Explore tools such as LoyaltyLion’s Connector for Shopify Flow and see how you could set up workflows to bring tools together and trigger different actions so that your loyalty program keeps working hard while you focus your attention on other things.

 Even though we’re only a few days into the new year, it won’t be long before this moment passes and we’re hurtling towards the next key milestone.
-You might not get another chance, so tick this off the new year’s resolution list nice and early to make sure that your loyalty program is the gift that keeps on giving in 2019, and beyond.
+You might not get another chance, so tick this off the new year’s resolution list nice and early to make sure that you’re using loyalty program best practices.
+Make your loyalty program the gift that keeps on giving in 2019, and beyond.

 By signing up, you agree to our terms and conditions.